fable-compiler/fable2-samples/browser/README.md

-# Fable 2.1 Minimal App
+# Fable Browser App

-This is a simple Fable 2.1 app including an [Elmish](https://elmish.github.io/) counter with as little configuration as possible.
-If you want to see a more complex app including commonly used F# tools like Paket or Fake, check [the Fulma demo](https://github.com/MangelMaxime/fulma-demo).
+This is a simple Fable app which draws a grid into a canvas element.

 ## Requirements